TheWookHub/enterovirus-antigens-kids-w-IA/09_multiple_sequence_alignment_of_nine_evs.md

 ![](09_multiple_sequence_alignment_of_nine_evs_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-**Extended Data Figure 6** Full amino acid sequence alignments of the enriched regions of the VP1 and 3D regions of different EV species.
+**Supplementary Fig. 06** Full amino acid sequence alignments of the enriched regions of the VP1 and 3D regions of different EV species.
 The genome polyprotein amino acid sequences of nine different EV species were aligned using BLASTP for comparison: CBV3, CVB1, CVB4, CVA9, CVA24,